AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 The namespace of parameters depends on model_type, and are defined as follows.

-**For point_soma models**, it is the namespace of the NEURON Section containing the "pas" and user requested soma mechanism.
+**For single_compartment models**, it is the namespace of the NEURON Section containing the "pas" and user requested soma mechanism.

-**For point_process models**, it is the namespace of the point_process/artificial cell mechanism.
+**For `point_process` models**, it is the namespace of the point_process/artificial cell mechanism.

 **For point_neuron models**, it is the namespace of the neuron parameter dictionary.